 Domestic abuse affects large numbers of people both inside and outside the church, and children as well as adults.
-The Methodist church has worked with partner churches and agencies to bring about the second of two reports for Conference.

 Women's Network and Family and Personal Relationships commissioned research into Domestic Violence and the Methodist church in 1999.
 Work was done by Dr. Loraine Radford and Cecilia Cappell of University of Surrey, Roehampton, Southlands College and funded by Southlands College Methodist Centre.
-Their findings were published in the report," Domestic Violence and the Methodist Church, The Way Forward ?" which was taken to the Methodist Conference in 2002.
+Their findings were published in the report, Domestic Violence and the Methodist Church, The Way Forward? which was taken to the Methodist Conference in 2002.

 The resolutions from that report ensured that further work would be done, based on these findings, which would look at theology, training, monitoring and good practice.